-It seems to me that the only common denominator in Charleston shrimp and grit recipes are the shrimp and grits themselves.
+It seems to me that the only common denominators in Charleston shrimp and grit recipes are the shrimp and grits themselves.
 And to be perfectly honest, neither Scott nor I were super impressed with any of the shrimp and grits that we sampled on our little getaway trip to the low country.
 I'm not saying they weren't good, just not mind-blowingly delicious.
 So, I decided to take a cue from the Charleston chefs and come up with my own recipe for shrimp and grits.

 Scott has eaten A LOT of shrimp and grits since we've been home from our trip.
 And anyone who's graced our door lately has also sampled one of my many renditions of this recipe-in-the-making.
 I'm finally quite happy with it and I believe it's ready for your dining pleasure!

 So that's how this Brown Butter Tomato Shrimp and Grits recipe came about.
-My top priorities were to create a recipe that was really easy, unique, and, of course, delicious.
+My top priorities were to create a recipe that was really easy, unique, and, of course, crazy delicious.

 Grits plus two ingredients